-The Body Blow (2022) is a two-channel film work developed through long-term collaboration with those with lived experience of asbestos cancers, London Asbestos Support Awareness Group (LASAG), social workers, end-of-life carers, asbestos removal experts, campaigners, and medical and legal professionals.
+The Body Blow was developed through long-term collaboration with those with lived experience of asbestos cancers, London Asbestos Support Awareness Group (LASAG), social workers, end-of-life carers, asbestos removal experts, campaigners, and medical and legal professionals.
 Focused on ideas of ‘acceptable bodily risk’, the film considers what risk means in the context of care, work and our health.

 Due to the presence of the docks and heavy industries in Barking and Dagenham, the borough has the highest level of asbestos cancers and mesothelioma in London.
 The project took place during the Covid19 pandemic; due to the vulnerability of those involved many of the discussions have happened on the phone.
 Through collage and montage, the film responds to the earlier experimental methods MacColl and Seeger developed for The Body Blow (1962), from which this project takes its name.
 Asbestos is considered a historical concern, but it has very present and devastating effects on people’s lives today.
 Asbestos fibres can lie dormant in victims’ lungs for 20- 50 years health issues usually appearing long after retirement.

 The film navigates the layers of legal and bureaucratic paperwork those exposed to asbestos are stuck between.
 Work Capability Assessments, litigation and legal statistical measurements have become controls by which the individual can be mediated, chained to notions of usefulness, framed by the value of their economic and domestic labour.
 A collaborative script made during a series of workshops asks us to think about the way that we navigate the language which permeates the legacy of asbestos.
 Who is allowed to be exposed to risk and how is risk quantified?